Siemens family: Origin

-His grandson Hans (1628–94), speaker of the Merchant's Guild and commander of the town's vigilance committee, built the Siemens House at Goslar in 1692.
+His grandson Hans (1628–94), speaker of the Merchant's Guild and commander of the town's vigilance committee, built the Siemens House in Goslar in 1692.
 It is still owned by the family and houses their private archives and an exhibition on the family history.
-The Siemens family provided numerous members to the Goslar city council as well as four mayors, the last being Johann Georg (1748–1807).
+The Siemens family provided numerous members to Goslar city council as well as four mayors, the last being Johann Georg (1748–1807).

 Development

-The most important branches of the Goslar family (there are also other families with the same surname in Northern Germany) go back to the farmer Christian Ferdinand Siemens (1787–1840).
+The most important branches of the Goslar family - there are also other families with the same surname in Northern Germany - go back to the farmer Christian Ferdinand Siemens (1787–1840).
 His sons Werner Siemens (since 1888 von Siemens), (Carl) Wilhelm Siemens (known as Sir William Siemens), Hans Siemens, Friedrich Siemens and Carl (Heinrich) von Siemens became engineers and entrepreneurs.

-Werner Siemens, a former artillery and engineering officer in the Prussian army, invented a telegraph that used a needle to point to the right letter, instead of using Morse code.
+Werner Siemens, a former artillery and engineering officer in the Prussian army, invented a telegraph that used a needle to point to the right letter instead of using Morse code.
 Based on this invention, he founded the company Telegraphen-Bauanstalt von Siemens & Halske on 1 October 1847, with the company taking occupation of its workshop on 12 October.
 His business partner Johann Georg Halske, a master mechanic, was particularly involved in the construction and design of electrical equipment such as the press which enabled wires to be insulated with a seamless coat of gutta-percha, the pointer telegraph, the morse telegraph and measuring instruments.
 The company was internationalised soon after its founding.
-One brother of Werner represented him in England (Sir William Siemens) and another in St.Petersburg, Russia (Carl von Siemens), each earning recognition.
+One of Werner’s brothers represented him in England (Sir William Siemens) and another in St Petersburg, Russia (Carl von Siemens), each earning recognition.
 In 1867 Mr Halske withdrew from the company because his more conservative views on company policy diverged from those of the rather venturous Siemens brothers.

-In 1848, the company built the first long-distance telegraph line in Europe; 500 km from Berlin to Frankfurt am Main.
-In the 1850s, the company was involved in building long-distance telegraph networks in Russia.
-In 1867, Siemens completed the monumental Indo-European (Calcutta to London) telegraph line and in 1870 a transatlantic communications cable.
+In 1848 the company built the first long-distance telegraph line in Europe, 500 km from Berlin to Frankfurt am Main.
+In the 1850s the company was involved in building long-distance telegraph networks in Russia.
+In 1867 Siemens completed the monumental Indo-European (Calcutta to London) telegraph line and in 1870 a transatlantic communications cable.
 In 1857, Werner von Siemens described the countercurrent exchange and in 1867 a dynamo without permanent magnets.
 A similar system was also independently invented by Charles Wheatstone, but Siemens became the first company to build such devices.
 In 1881, a Siemens AC Alternator driven by a watermill was used to power the world's first electric street lighting in the town of Godalming, United Kingdom.
 The company continued to grow and diversified into electric trains and light bulbs.
 In 1887 it opened its first office in Japan.
 In 1890, the founder retired and left running the company to his brother Carl and sons Arnold and Wilhelm.